 Sustainability at Sterling goes well beyond conventional practices—the reality of living and learning on our rural Vermont campus cultivates a deep sense of community based on an intimate relationship with the natural world, making “sustainability” both a way of life and a path of study.

-Sustainable Sterling is the embodiment of this deep rooted commitment and shared vision for appropriately scaled and regionally suitable sustainable living practices—what we like to call, "grassroots sustainability."
+The campus community has a shared vision for appropriately scaled and regionally suitable sustainable living practices—what we like to call “grassroots sustainability.”

 Sustainability in Practice

-Our core curriculum includes a full spectrum of courses related to sustainability, and the Work-Learning-Service program exposes all students to jobs that directly support sustainability initiatives on campus and throughout the community.
+Our core curriculum includes a full spectrum of courses related to sustainability, and the Work program exposes all students to jobs that directly support sustainability initiatives on campus and throughout the community.

 - Sterling does not outsource its food services.
-Instead, our on-staff chefs interact directly with the campus community to make best use of our immediate food resources and prepare delicious and nutritious meals.
+Instead, the kitchen works with the Farm and Garden crews to make best use of our immediate food resources and prepare delicious and nutritious meals.

-- In season, 20 percent of the food served on campus is raised and harvested by students in our own gardens, fields, farm, forests, and orchards—we call this Farm-to-Table.
+- 20 percent of the food served on campus is raised and harvested by students in our own gardens, fields, farm, forests, and orchards—we call this Farm-to-Table.

 - Our kitchen is also a longtime member of the Vermont Fresh Network—connecting with local farms to put fresh food on the table.

 - Sterling uses a mixed power model of animal and machine on the farm and in the fields.

 - Most of our field, garden, farm, and forest work is done with draft horses.